pandas-dev/pandas/doc/source/options.rst

    pd.set_option('mode.sim_interactive', True)
    pd.get_option('mode.sim_interactive')

+**Note:** that the option 'mode.sim_interactive' is mostly used for debugging purposes.

 All options also have a default value, and you can use ``reset_option`` to do just that:

 .. ipython:: python